weavedev/terraform-provider-adyen/docs/resources/webhooks_company.md

 TLSv1.2
  & HTTP.
 HTTP is Only allowed on Test environment.
 If not specified, the webhook will use sslVersion: TLSv1.2.
-- `filter_merchant_account_type` (String) Shows how merchant accounts are filtered when configuring the webhook.

-Possible values:

-allAccounts : Includes all merchant accounts, and does not require specifying filterMerchantAccounts. includeAccounts : The webhook is configured for the merchant accounts listed in filterMerchantAccounts. excludeAccounts : The webhook is not configured for the merchant accounts listed in filterMerchantAccounts.
-- `filter_merchant_accounts` (List of String) A list of merchant account names that are included or excluded from receiving the webhook.
-Inclusion or exclusion is based on the value defined for filterMerchantAccountType.

-Required if filterMerchantAccountType is either:

-includeAccounts
-excludeAccounts
-Not needed for filterMerchantAccountType: allAccounts.
 - `password` (String, Sensitive) The password required for basic authentication.
 - `populate_soap_action_header` (Boolean) Indicates if the SOAP action header needs to be populated.
 Default value: false.
 Only applies if communicationFormat: soap.
 - `username` (String) Username to access the webhook URL.